 I, along with Cathy Priebe of Certus, had the privilege of being part of a collaborative effort to re-write Wisconsin’s Trust Code.
-The new law became effective on July 1, 2014, and was based heavily on the Uniform Trust Code.
+The new law becomes effective on July 1, 2014, and was based heavily on the Uniform Trust Code.
 In our work, we carried through rather innocent sounding phrase that ended up putting the spotlight on trust accounting provisions in trusts.
 The phrase was that trustees have a duty to keep beneficiaries “reasonably informed about the administration of [a] trust.”
 Certainly not an offensive set of words — but the implications of this “new” duty have proved to be very important to almost everyone that I’ve talked to about the issue.

 Focusing on the highlights, the conversations that we are now having with clients revolves around when is the right time to communicate with beneficiaries about finances and when is it preferable to hold back some or all of the information.
 And the conversation typically considers such communications at least three contexts:

 In a traditional estate tax plan for a married couple, assets often pass to a trust for the benefit of the surviving spouse and descendants.
 Those descendants are beneficiaries of the trust, but those couples may be surprised that their children or grandchildren (or their step-children or step-grandchildren) may have a legal right to know how much is in the trust and how monies are spent.
 While there can be many reasons for disclosure, whether to disclose or not should be a choice for the one establishing the trust.